 But people aren’t there until they are there.
 Enslavement is present as long as its present.
 Until the underlying issues are addressed, substitution continues happening.
 It’s like playing whack-a-mole at an amusement park.
 As soon as you whack one mole, another one pops up.

 But instead of judging those people and further stigmatizing them, I think it would be better to redefine what recovery is all about.
 For me, it is about the end of enslavement.
 It’s not about whether you drink coffee.
 It’s about whether you are enslaved to it.
 It’s about whether you are substituting one addiction for another.
 People who are clean and sober from drugs and alcohol but who have traded those addictions for new addictions are doing the best they can to survive with a body and mind that still harbors underlying trauma and other issues that have not been resolved yet.

-Q: It appears that your being 13 years in recovery is not what you are celebrating today.
-You seem to be celebrating full recovery, which you define as non-enslavement.
+Q: When you say that you are celebrating 13 years in full recovery, it is not about the clean time of 13 years that you focus on, you are celebrating “full recovery”, which you define as non-enslavement.
 Is that correct?

 Once I started living with the present moment as the foundation of my experience and started dealing with the real underlying issues, the mental story of being an addict and a recovering addict both fell away.
 All that matters now is this moment.
-In this moment, am I enslaved to any of those things on that long list of addictions I’ve had?
+At this moment, am I enslaved to any of those things on that long list of addictions I’ve had?
 No. And that is something much more worthy of celebration.
-If anything, I am celebrating how mindfulness and awareness have dramatically shifted my experience and my understanding of recovery in this way.
+If anything, I am celebrating 13 years in full recovery today because mindfulness and awareness have dramatically shifted my experience and my understanding of recovery in this way.